angel-carvajal/match-observable/README.md

 There is an article on this function and its usage: [Testing observable's values when using Angular fakeAsync](https://medium.com/@akaztp/testing-observables-values-when-using-angular-fakeasync-29151ebe5d0b)

-## Installation

-Simply install it from npm using the name `match-observer`.

 ## Usage

 Import  the module using typescript or require it using plain javascript.